Reading Time: 4 minutes

 What is an ACH Transfer?

 ACH stands for Automated Clearing House.
 Automated Clearing House is a large network of banks and an ACH transfer is any payment made electronically that uses this network to move funds.
+Let’s understand ACH transfers first, then we can clarify the difference between ACH vs. EFT.

 What is the Automated Clearing House Network?

-NACHA manages the Automated Clearing House Network.
+NACHA manages the Automated Clearing House (ACH) Network.
 NACHA was once called the National Automated Clearing House Association, hence the acronym.

 Close your eyes for a moment and imagine you are at Grand Central Station.